Philips publishes its Annual Report 2022

 February 21, 2023

-Amsterdam, the Netherlands – Royal Philips (NYSE: PHG, AEX: PHIA), a global leader in health technology, today published its Annual Report 2022.
-Philips’ Annual Report 2022 will be on the agenda of the Annual General Meeting of Shareholders (AGM), to be held on May 9, 2023.
+Amsterdam, the Netherlands – Royal Philips PHGPHIA)), a global leader in health technology, today published its Annual Report 2022.
+Philips' Annual Report 2022 will be on the agenda of the Annual General Meeting of Shareholders (AGM), to be held on May 9, 2023.
 The convocation notice and the agenda, including explanatory notes, for the AGM 2023 will be published in due course.

 2022 was a very disappointing year for Philips and its stakeholders, and as recently announced, the company is taking firm action to strengthen patient safety and quality, improve its execution and step up performance with urgency in 2023.